ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

 Heterogeneous SoCs
 ===============================

-The REBAR framework involves multiple cores and accelerators that can be composed in arbitrary ways.
+The Chipyard framework involves multiple cores and accelerators that can be composed in arbitrary ways.
 This discussion will focus on how you combine Rocket, BOOM and Hwacha in particular ways to create a unique SoC.

 Creating a Rocket and BOOM System